 AFS 112 Foundations of the USAF (1 Credit hour - Area V) The Foundations of United States Air Force is a survey course designed to introduce students to the United States Air Force and provides an overview of the basic characteristics, missions, and organizations of the Air Force.
-Featured topics include: overview of ROTC, special programs offered through ROTC, mission and organization of the Air Force, brief history of the Air Force Core Values, Air Force officer opportunities, and an introduction to communication studies.
+Featured topics include: overview of ROTC, special programs offered through ROTC, mission and organization of the Air Force, brief history of the Air Force, introduction to leadership and leadership related issues, Air Force Core Values, Air Force officer opportunities, and an introduction to communication studies.
 Leadership Laboratory is mandatory for AFROTC cadets and complements this course by providing cadets with followership experiences.
 Co-requisite: AFS 106